nio-blocks/http-requests/README.md

 Outputs
 -------
-- **default**: If the response body is json, then the body is output as a new Signal.
-If the response body is a list of json, then a list is output with a new Signal for each json dict in the body.
-If the response body is not json, then the raw text of the response is output on a new Signal as `raw`.
+- **default**: If the response body is json, then the body is output as a new signal.
+If the response body is a list of json, then a list is output with each json dict in the body acting as a new signal.
+If the response body is not json, then the raw text of the response is included in the outgoing signal as the value of the key `raw`.

 Commands
 --------